 2 – Go to Little Italy

 Little Italy is the definitive place to go for delicious Italian food.
 A myriad of Italian restaurants and bakeries, wine bars, and boutique shops awaits.
-All along India street, you’ll find the finest restaurants like Assenti’s Pastas, breweries like Bolt Brewery, and wine bars like Davanti Enoteca.
+All along India street, you’ll find the most excellent restaurants like Assenti’s Pastas, breweries like Bolt Brewery, and wine bars like Davanti Enoteca.
 Yes, you’ll spend some money, but it’s money well spent!

 3 – Check out Coronado